To fully understand pipe class and piping specification you must know the basics of the piping.

 - Suitable for low-pressure applications.

-- Special configuration at the pipe ends required.
+- Special configuration at the pipe ends is required.

 Flanged End